 Fleeing unspeakable destruction and hardship, Mahmoud Halak, 36, and his wife Smah, were elated when they learned that the Government of Canada was sending them to Vancouver from from Damascus, Syria, in the spring of 2016.
 “We are going to love everything about it,” he told her and their two children, now 11 and 12.
 And they do.

-Concert’s part in this was to provide the first, most essential need—housing.
+Concert Properties' part in this was to provide the first, most essential need—housing.
 Fifteen of the families arriving that February were offered subsidized apartments at Concert’s Whitgift Gardens in Coquitlam for their first year in Canada.
 Tragically, a fire destroyed Mahmoud’s home there only six months after moving in, and yet Mahmoud is emotional with his gratitude.
-“Concert continued to help us, finding another place for us to live,” he says, still with some awe in his voice.
-Mahmoud, Smah and their children now live in Vancouver, where he is pursuing an apprenticeship in floor-laying with Beatty Floors, a regular contractor to Concert.
+“Concert Properties continued to help us, finding another place for us to live,” he says, still with some awe in his voice.
+Mahmoud, Smah and their children now live in Vancouver, where he is pursuing an apprenticeship in floor-laying with Beatty Floors, a regular contractor to Concert Properties.
 He says he smiles when their work finds them at a Concert building.
 "Life happens,” Mahmoud says philosophically.
 “And we are here to see it happen.”

 Staff (and residents) ride to support cancer research

-Concert staff (and residents) in both the Vancouver and Toronto offices rode hundreds of kilometres in support of cancer research as part of our 30th year celebrations.
+Concert Properties staff (and residents) in both the Vancouver and Toronto offices rode hundreds of kilometres in support of cancer research as part of our 30th year celebrations.
 Staff joined Tapestry active aging community residents to train for the rides, with some residents riding on stationary bikes - and also raising funds.

-Katrina Shadikhan, a sales coordinator at Concert, was diagnosed with Stage 4 Hodgins Lymphoma and rode in the Toronto Ride, and was asked to speak to riders at the half way point.
-"I talked about how Concert is my community, and because of participation in things like this, they help me support my larger community.
+Katrina Shadikhan, a sales coordinator at Concert Properties, was diagnosed with Stage 4 Hodgins Lymphoma and rode in the Toronto Ride, and was asked to speak to riders at the half way point.
+"I talked about how Concert Properties is my community, and because of participation in things like this, they help me support my larger community.
 That means the world to me," In total, some $150,000 was raised.